Villa Cigolotti: Installation period

 At the beginning, the Villa was inhabited by the Cigolotti family only during their vacation season.
 The precious mosaics decorating the floors of the mansion can be traced back to this initial period of its history.

-By the end of the 18th century, the propriety underwent some structural enlargements to host the family and the servants all year around, in order for them to be more present on their business’ location.
+By the end of the 18th century, the property underwent some structural enlargements to host the family and the servants all year around, in order for them to be more present on their business’ location.

 It was during the 19th century that the decorative frescos were painted on the walls of the Villa with a delicate neo-Pompeian style.

 By the half of the 19th century, the Cigolotti family moved out of Vivaro and, from then on, the Venetian Villa changed several local owners.

 Recent years

 By the second half of the 20th century, in the period between the Second World War and the end of the century, Villa Cigolotti remained under a state of severe abandonment causing serious damages to the facility.

 In 1996, Villa Cigolotti was acquired by a private owner that supported a four-years-long restoration process of the historical architecture, under the supervision of the Ministry for the Arts and Cultural Heritage's local division.

 Nowadays this Venetian Villa has been fully restored at the best of its original shape and serves as hospitality facility.